-When staying in a Duara village you sleep in a local home, cook and eat with the family and join daily activities in the neighbourhood with no other travellers around.
+When staying in a Duara village you sleep in a local home, cook and eat with the family and join their daily activities, with little or no other travellers around.
 You support micro-entrepreneurship and benefit the entire community.

 Life here on the countryside is very self-sustained.
 Most of your food will be coming from the surrounding fields, fish ponds and yards.